 It is always a smart move to replace the spark plug with a new one every year, especially since it does not cost much to do so.
 Remember to put a few drops of engine oil in the slot before putting in the new plug.

 The frequency with which you need to clean the filter will depend on the geographical location you are located in.
-In dry and dusty regions, the cleaning will have to be done more frequently but you may not have too much lawn to mow, considering the terrain you live in.
-Either way, if you do have a lawn in an environment like this, such as in the southwest, you need to take care of your mower.
-Furthermore, a clean filter increases the performance of your lawn mower significantly.
+The cleaning will have to be done more frequently in dry and dusty regions, but you may not have too much lawn to mow considering the terrain you live in.
+Either way, if you have a lawn in an environment like this, such as in the southwest, you need to take care of your mower.
+Furthermore, a clean filter increases the performance of your lawnmower significantly.

 Cables and Blades

 The blades of the mower need to be sharpened.
-Dull blades result in rough cutting of the grass, which can then lead to the lawn being vulnerable to sun damage as well as disease.
-One option is keeping a spare pair of blades handy so you can have the other pair sharpened.
+Dull blades result in rough cutting of the grass, which can lead to the lawn being vulnerable to sun damage and disease.
+One option is keeping a spare pair of blades handy, so you can have the other pair sharpened.
 The sharpening can be done by yourself or professionally.

 Cleaning and Lubrication

-In the event you had not cleaned the lawn mower before storing it, it is highly possible that there is quite a bit of debris on it.
-You can clean it with some soap and water before you start trimming the lawn for summer.
+If you did not clean the lawn mower before storing it, there might be quite a bit of debris on it.
+You can wash it with some soap and water before you start trimming the lawn for summer.

-The motor and the deck must be checked properly to ensure that all the dirt and grass has been removed.
+The motor and the deck must be adequately checked to ensure that all the dirt and grass have been removed.
 Failure to do so will only result in more debris buildup, which gets tougher to clean the longer it stays.

 Last, but not least, is lubrication, which will help your lawn mower work efficiently while increasing its lifetime.
-All the moving parts of the machine including wheel bearings must be lubricated frequently to ensure they function smoothly when you need them to.
+All the machine’s moving parts, including wheel bearings, must be lubricated frequently to ensure they function smoothly when you need them to.

 Doing all this will not take more than an hour or two of your time, but it can save you a lot of effort and money in the long run.

-Remember this is a machine just like your car.
-You have to maintain a lawn mower just like you do your own car.
+Remember, this is a machine just like your car.
+You have to maintain a lawnmower just like you do your car.